fndemarqui/rsurv/README.md

 The R package rsurv is aimed for general survival data simulation purposes.
-The package is built under a new approach to simulate survival data that depends deeply on programming with dplyr.
+The package is built under a new approach to simulate survival data that depends deeply on the use of dplyr verbs.
 The proposed package allows simulations of survival data from a wide range of regression models, including accelerated failure time (AFT), proportional hazards (PH), proportional odds (PO), accelerated hazard (AH), Yang and Prentice